-The procure-to-pay (P2P) process is a set of integrated activities that helps a company obtain the required goods or services from a supplier.
-The process is called so because of the ordered sequence of different activities, from the first steps of procuring goods to the final step of paying for them.
+The procure-to-pay process is an end-to-end workflow for buying goods and services, starting from discovering the need for it to settling dues with the vendor.
+The P2P process is called so because of the ordered sequence of different activities, from the first steps of procuring goods to the final step of paying for them.

 Read along as we discuss the procure-to-pay process, including the different stages, importance, and best practices.

-Procure-to-pay is the process of requisitioning, purchasing, receiving, and paying for products and services.
+Procure-to-pay process is the business process of requisitioning, purchasing, receiving, and paying for products and services.
+P2P process is a set of integrated activities that helps a company obtain the required goods or services from a supplier.

 It helps companies streamline procurement, control costs, and improve vendor management.

-By automating this process — integrating it with accounts payable, vendor payment systems, and invoice management — you can ensure compliance, accuracy, and efficiency.
+By automating this process, i.e., integrating it with accounts payable, vendor payment systems, and invoice management, you can ensure compliance, accuracy, and efficiency.

 A P2P process helps organisations manage their spending and reduce costs.
 It can also help you save costs by reducing manual and laborious tasks.